cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

   acl local_nodes src 1.2.3.4
   ```

-- You will need to add a line starting with `acl stratum_ones` to specify an ACL for
+- Add a line starting with `acl stratum_ones` to specify an ACL for
   the allowed destination domains.
-  For the sake of this tutorial, we can just "hardcode" this to our Stratum 1 server via `dst` (destination):
+  For the sake of this tutorial, we can just hardcode this to our Stratum 1 server via `dst` (destination):
   ```
   acl stratum_ones dst <STRATUM1_IP>
   ```
   (where you need to change `<STRATUM1_IP>` with the IP address of your Stratum 1 server)

 The `stratum_ones` ACL you defined is used to specify that the Squid should only cache the Stratum 1 server,
 via the first `http_access deny` line.
+(Although restricting the destination is not strictly required for functionality,
+ this can be beneficial for security to prevent misuse of the proxy server.)

 More information about Squid ACLs can be found in the [Squid documentation](http://www.squid-cache.org/Doc/config/acl/).